samia-mnn/echoAR-Houseplant-Demo/README.md

 5. Next, enter ```$ npm install express react react-dom``` to install relevant packages

 ### echoAR Console
 6. Add each of the houseplants to your echoAR console.
+Use the search function and type in <plant name> to find the model you would like to use for each plant.

+These are the models we used :
+(Filename Author)
+Anthurium.glb thesidekick
+Chinese Money Plant.glb daniel
+Umbrella palm tree.glb  Poly by Google
+ZZ Plant.glb Jack Irwin Miller
+Bonsai Tree.glb zacharyfrs
+Orchid.glb Poly by Google
+Snake Plant (Highest Resolution, Unbounded).glb legel

-7. Copy the links of the QRImage links, and place them into the "findplantInfo" function in [PlantForm.jsx].
+8. Copy the links of the QRImage links, and place them into the "findplantInfo" function in [PlantForm.jsx].
-8. Once the houseplant models are added, copy the short URL generated for each model and use them to replace the ```[shortUrl]``` in the "findplantInfo" function [PlantForm.jsx]
+9. Once the houseplant models are added, copy the short URL generated for each model and use them to replace the ```[shortUrl]``` in the "findplantInfo" function [PlantForm.jsx]
-9. Choose a plant to be your default and copy its QRImage link and shortURL into [index.html]
+10. Choose a plant to be your default and copy its QRImage link and shortURL into [index.html]

 ## Run
 1. In terminal, enter ```npm start``` to serve the application on a local host.
 The terminal will display a port number that you can use in the next steps